We are on the road as I’m writing this post and recently attended the G3 Conference as the start of our trek south for the next few weeks.

 It is a full two and a half days of teaching and truly my mind and body are exhausted but it gives my husband and me much to discuss over the next couple weeks we have together on the road.
 We’ve used this time to head south to not just be a time of relaxation, (although it is) but as a time to reevaluate our goals and priorities individually and together as a couple who love the Lord.
-Doug still works while we’re south and I work on catching up on blogging, business items and reading too.
+Doug still works while we’re south and I work on catching up on blogging, business items, and reading too.

 I know the post title is to cultivate a heart for missions in your family and one way I want to encourage this is to listen to at least a few of the messages from the conference.
 The conference challenged me in areas that I’ve become lazy and not intentional but complacency or busyness has gotten in the way of praying for the lost here at home and around the world.
-(Sign-up here for my newsletter to be notified when the messages are available online)

 The conference had sixteen main sessions and many breakout sessions.
 The focus of the G3 Conference is theology (G3 stands for Gospel, Grace & Glory).
 Every year it is a different area of theology and with this year's being called – The Mission of God: A Biblical Understanding of Missions most of the topics were focused on the local church and how they select and send missionaries.

 All the sessions were of great value even for lay people so if you have time to listen to them all please do.
 The two that had the most impact on me were Tim Challies and the Question and Answer session.
-(I’ll direct link to these as soon as they’re up on the website to watch or listen in to).
-The app is a handy way to listen in.

 Tim Challies exposited Luke 5:1-11 and it was a great sermon on evangelism and encouraged me to engage and how to engage in this Christian discipline that we all are called to take part in as part of the great commission.